 We say its feet should never be in the water, otherwise Paris will be in trouble.
 Check out for yourself if Paris is at risk of being flooded!
 It is also the place where Lady Diana died, and you’ll find the Flame of Liberty, which has become a sort of memorial for her.

-The Pont Mirabeau and its statues
+9. Pont Mirabeau and its statues

 The Pont Mirabeau was made famous by a poem written by Guillaume Apollinaire and using the water going under it as a metaphor for time passing.
 It is in the list of Historical monuments and it has four statues representing the City of Paris, navigation, commerce, and abundance.